-This year's theme, celebrating the 24th anniversary of Truro Treasures, is "Truro's Bounties”.
+This year's theme, celebrating the 25th anniversary of Truro Treasures, is "Lighthouse Revisited”.
 The weekend begins on Friday with a talk at the Highland House Museum, and an evening cocktail party hosted by The Whitman House.
-Among the many activities over the next two days are: a pancake breakfast, arts & crafts show, flea market, kids events, silent art auction, 5k run/walk, golf tournament, Highland Center tour, Truro Police Department Tour and K-9 demonstration, antique and classic car show, adult treasure hunt, continuous raffle drawings featuring many gift certificates and prizes, our closing event, the grape stomp and jazz festival.
-Check the 2015 Schedule of Events page for details on all weekend activities.
+Among the many activities over the next two days are: a pancake breakfast, arts & crafts show, flea market, kids events, silent art auction, 5k run/walk, golf tournament, Truro Police Department Tour and K-9 demonstration, antique and classic car show, adult treasure hunt, and our closing event, the grape stomp and jazz festival.
+Check the 2016 Schedule of Events page for details on all weekend activities.

-The logo for this year's event was designed by Lisa Benson.
+The logo for this year's event was designed by Greg Dansak.

 Many THANKS to all the volunteers, businesses and organizations that helped to make our 2015 weekend such a great success!!